Debt Consolidation, Just Another Finance Trap?

 Benefits of Debt Consolidation

-The main benefit of debt consolidation is that you will lower your monthly payment.
+The major advantage of debt consolidation is that you will lower your monthly payment.
 By combining everything into one payment, it can save you money in your monthly budget.
 If you are overextended and pay more in bills than you make in income, this can help you to be able to live within your budget.
 This is often the reason people choose to consolidate their debts.

 You may pay a lower interest rate with a consolidated loan than you are on some of your individual credit.
 This is especially true if you have had some late payments on credit cards; they often raise your interest rate immediately if you have not paid on time.